ifoulidis/isaiah-porfolio/outstatic/content/pages/about.md

 🤖 Web and Software Developer\
 🇳🇿 From Matamata, New Zealand\
+🔬 Background in biochemistry\
+📝 Formerly an English & Specialist Editor for science journals\
-🌟 Completed Over 10 Professional Projects
+✅ Completed Over 10 Professional Projects

 ### Some personal projects I built 👨🏻‍💻